SG-O/photoNet/README.md

 If you want a feature to be added to this app [feel free to create an issue](https://github.com/SG-O/photoNet/issues).

+## Developers

+The communication with the printer is handled by [a seperate library.](https://github.com/SG-O/photoNetLib) Please take a look at it if you want to integrate functions of the app in your applications.

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->